junzhaohu/project/final project outline.md

 my_db <- dbConnect(dbDriver("SQLite"), dbname = "flights")
 ```

-This creates a file called \verb!flights! in the current working directory.
+This creates a file called flights in the current working directory.

 In order to build the database we downloaded for On-Time Performance,